-- Due to the small numbers of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens material are not evaluated in significant numbers.
-Consequently, when selecting an appropriate lens design and parameters, the Eye Care Practitioner should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic zone diameter. - The potential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the continuing ocular health of the patient and lens performance on the eye should be carefully monitored by the prescribing Eye Care Practitioner. - Patients who wear contact lenses to correct presbyopia may not achieve the best corrected visual acuity for either far or near vision.
-Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for each patient. - Aphakic patients should not be fitted with any Biocomfort 128 (comfilcon A) soft contact lenses until the determination is made that the eye has healed completely. - Fluorescein, a yellow dye, should not be used while the lenses are on the eyes.
+- Due to the small numbers of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens material are not evaluated in significant numbers. - Consequently, when selecting an appropriate lens design and parameters, the eye care practitioner should - consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic zone diameter. - The potential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the continuing ocular health of the patient and lens performance on the eye should be carefully monitored by the prescribing eye care practitioner. - Patients who wear aspheric contact lenses to correct presbyopia may not achieve the best corrected visual acuity for either far or near vision.
+Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for each patient - Aphakic patients should not be fitted with any AVAIRA contact lenses until the determination is made that the eye has healed completely. - Fluorescein, a yellow dye, should not be used while the lenses are on the eyes.
 The lenses absorb the dye and become discolored.
-Whenever fluorescein is used in the eyes, the eyes should be flushed with a sterile saline solution that is recommended for in-eye use. - Before leaving the Eye Care Practitioner's office, the patient should be able to promptly remove the lenses or should have someone else available who can remove the lenses for him or her.
-Eye Care Practitioners should instruct the patient to remove the lenses immediately if the eye becomes red or irritated.
+Whenever fluorescein is used in the eyes, the eyes should be flushed with a sterile saline solution that is recommended for in-eye use - Before leaving the eye care practitioner's office, the patient should be able to promptly remove the lenses or should have someone else available who can remove the lenses for him or her.
+Eye care practitioners should instruct the patient to remove the lenses immediately if the eye becomes red or irritated. - Patients who wear aspheric contact lenses to correct presbyopia may not achieve the best corrected visual acuity for either far or near vision.
+Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for each patient.

-Eye Care Practitioners should carefully instruct patients about the following care regimen and safety precautions:
+Eye care practitioners should carefully instruct patients about the following care regimen and safety precautions: